pransh04/SpartaHack08/README.md

 # SpartaHack08
-SpartHack repo for the drone circuit
+SpartHack repo for the drone circuit;